-Writing a quality resume and cover letter is essential to a successful job search.
-A resume is a document used for marketing your skills, experience, education, and accomplishments to potential employers.
-It is meant to be your introduction toward gaining a face-to-face interview with a prospective employer.
-It should be constructed in a way that answers one main question: “What can you do for the employer?”
+A resume is a document used for marketing your skills, experience, education, and accomplishments to employers.
+It is meant to be your introduction toward gaining a face-to-face interview for a desired position.
+It should be constructed in a way that answers one main question: What can you do for the employer?
 Your resume should be easy to scan quickly, while simultaneously containing enough pertinent information that will reveal essential details about you and your skills.

-* Check out our guide for: How To Write A Resume
+- Check out our guide for How To Write A Resume.

-Check out our guide for How To Write A Cover Letter
+- Check out our guide for How To Write A Cover Letter